-September 24, 2019: According to the case log, the City Council is expected to award a contract to prepare an Environmental Impact Report from among the respondents to the RFP posted on March 21.
-The eventual Scoping Meeting for the EIR will likely be the first “official” presentation of a definite proposal to the public.
+September 24, 2019: As Item 13 on their agenda, the City Council awarded a contract to the outside firm Psomas to prepare an Environmental Impact Report.
+They were chosen from among the respondents to the RFP posted on March 21.
+The eventual Scoping Meeting for the EIR will likely be the first “official” presentation of a definite development proposal to the public.

 March 21, 2019: City staff posted a Request for Proposals for a consultant to prepare an Environmental Impact Report.